Advanced Indonesia Coalition: Name change of the coalition

 On 28 August 2023, Prabowo announced the coalition's new name: "Advanced Indonesia Coalition" (Koalisi Indonesia Maju).
 PKB Chairman Muhaimin Iskandar (Gus Imin) later said he was not informed beforehand.

-PKB’s withdrawal from KIM
+PKB’s withdrawal from KIM, surging supports

 On 1 September 2023, the Garuda Party declared support for Prabowo.
 On the same day, PKB announced its withdrawal from the coalition and aligned with the NasDem Party.
+They reasoned that despite assurances, Muhaimin Iskandar was not selected as Prabowo's running mate and that the name change of the coalition which now included Golkar and PAN was not being informed to the party beforehand.